-Detail past conferences or workshops from SDSA, describe the public’s response and impressions during cultural visits organized by the association, interview high profile people from the international community in Geneva or from the diplomatic world, or analyze the last events from international geopolitics through written articles with a neutral political point of view.
+Our activities include detailing past conferences or workshops from SDSA, describing the audience’s response and impressions during cultural visits organised by the association, interviewing high-profile people from the international community in Geneva or from the diplomatic world, or analysing the latest events of international geopolitics through written articles with a neutral political point of view.

-That is the mission of the Journalism Department inside the Swiss Diplomacy Student Association.
-Furthermore, the Department actively collaborates with the Webmaster and the Community Manager to make its articles available on the website and on social media.
+This is the mission of the Journalism Department within the Swiss Diplomacy Student Association.
+Furthermore, the Department actively collaborates with the Webmaster and Community Manager Departments to make its articles available on the website and on social media.

-A word from the department’s chief Jihene Bachtobji
+A word from the department’s Head Charline Pasche:

 Roland de Pury